jrosen48/utk-homepage/content/post/2019-11-29-taking-a-break-from-social-media-take-n.md

 but none have been very effective, apart from a fairly dramatic step, deactivating my accounts, which was (until I got back on).
-While my accounts were deactivated, I missed keeping up with and being in touch with friends and family, but I found other ways to communciate.
+While my accounts were deactivated, I missed keeping up with and being in touch with friends and family, but I found other ways to communciate (I actually had two phone calls!).

 Some, I know, are better about moderating their use, but I'm not.
 I don't have anything profound to say; I just can't seem to use social media moderately.
 So,